dedaluz/jamiecurle/jamiecurle/content/blog/2012-03-12-homemade-delicious-pizza.md

   </tbody>
 </table>

-I haven't counted the onion, garlic and carrot in this because we've always got them, so for two large delicious pizzas we're paying &pound;2.19p, that's less than &pound;1.10p per pizza.
+I haven't counted the onion, garlic, carrot and herbs in this because we've always got them, so for two large delicious pizzas we're paying &pound;2.19p, that's less than &pound;1.10p per pizza.
 Not bad.
 Try getting two pizzas for that price in a restaurant.

-### Pizza as post workout food.
+### Pizza as post workout food

 If you're with cool white flour as part of a post workout meal then this recipe does make ideal post workout when your topping is a lean meat.
 Here's the nutritional breakdown for one plain cheese and tomato pizza as made above.